Abortion can be difficult to talk about. These 14 strangers took it on anyway

 Sometimes people with opposing views found unlikely allies when discussing a policy.
 Muldrow and Klingele, for instance, agreed that they don’t support criminal penalties for medical staff who provide abortions.
 The group didn’t unanimously agree on that idea, though, and decisions had to be unanimous before pushing forward a proposal.
 Even one hold-out would nix the policy from being offered.

-The group, ultimately, coalesced around ways to address educational and health inequities.
-That includes policies like extending Medicaid coverage postpartum, enacting paid family leave and requiring standardized and medically accurate information about options for all prenatal care providers.
+The group, ultimately, null That includes policies like extending Medicaid coverage postpartum, enacting paid family leave and requiring standardized and medically accurate information at any facility that provides prenatal care, regardless of its position on abortion.

 The group also made headway on whether abortion should be allowed when a woman’s life is at risk, beyond a state’s general abortion limit.
 The tenor of that discussion impressed Ali Muldrow, the abortion rights advocate with the Women’s Medical Fund Wisconsin.
 She says before the discussions, the way she thought about people who were against abortion access “was that those folks kind of gave lip service to valuing the lives of all people."